cj-powell/cj-powell/README.md

 # bio

 Introduction

 Hi there, thanks for stopping by!
 I'm CJ, a data analytics consultant, based on the east coast.
-I am passionate about organizations, systems and operations.
-My mission is to harness the power of data to sift through the noise at companies, and get at the heart of challenges.
-Daily, I strive to make that which is complex simple, amd bring clarity to ambiguity.
+I am passionate about the function of organizations, systems and society.
+My mission is to harness the power of data to meet needs.
+Daily, I work to use data (spatial, observational, numerical) to sift through noise, and get at the heart of challenges.
+I strive to make that which is complex simple, amd bring clarity to ambiguity.

 My vision is